arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that brings a roguelike experience in Pokemon HeartGold with a focus of using 3 Pokemon as a squad.

+**YES THERE IS A LOT OF TEXT.
+I'M NOT PRIORITIZING TEXT RULE OPTIMIZATION YET.**

 **CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE BEFORE OFFICIAL RELEASE.
 NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.
 SO IF YOU'RE DOWN TO TEST AND GIVE FEEDBACK PLEASE DO SO.**

 Please join Discord for bugs/feedback: [https://discord.gg/mg3G3VqVbf](https://discord.gg/mg3G3VqVbf) We're gonna need it! haha